jsonMartin/readwise-mirror/README.md

 # Readwise Mirror Plugin

-> [!WARNING]
+>[!WARNING]
-> Readwise Mirror 2.x is a major rewrite of the plugin which might break things due to changes how filenames are generated and validated.
-The documentation contains a step-by-step guide how you can prepare an existing Readwise library by adding the `uri` tracking property to your items before upgrading to ensure links to items in your Readwise library will be updated.
+>Readwise Mirror 2.x is a major rewrite of the plugin which will break internal links if you update right away.
+This is due to changes how the filenames for notes created by this plugin are generated and handled.
+>The documentation contains a step-by-step guide how you can prepare an existing Readwise library for an upgrade to 2.x.x by adding the `uri` tracking property to the frontmatter of your notes before upgrading.
+This will ensure links to notes synced from your Readwise library can be updated by Obsidian after the upgrade.
 You can find the guide [here](#upgrading-from-1xx-to-2xx).

 **Readwise Mirror** is an unoffical open source plugin for the powerful note-taking and knowledge-base application [Obsidian](http://obsidian.md/).
 This plugin allows a user to "mirror" their entire Readwise library by automatically downloading all highlights/notes and syncing changes directly into an Obsidian vault.

+Its advanced features allow you to keep internal links to your Readwise notes intact across syncs, protect or update frontmatter properties in your notes, and define custom filenames based on each Readwise item's properties.

 ![example.gif](https://raw.githubusercontent.com/jsonMartin/readwise-mirror/master/example.gif)

-The format of the output is similar to the Markdown export available directly from Readwise (which groups all highlights together in one file per book/article/etc), except that it is integrated directly into Obsidian and provides beneficial Obsidian formatting enhancements, such as automatically creating `[[Links]]` for Book Titles and Author Names *(supports multiple authors)* and block level link references *(using highlight ID)*.
+The format of the output is similar to the Markdown export available directly from Readwise (which groups all highlights together in one file per book/article/etc), except that it is integrated directly into Obsidian and provides beneficial Obsidian formatting enhancements, such as automatically creating `[[Links]]` for Book Titles and Author Names *(supports multiple authors)* and block level link references *(using highlight ID)*, as well as custom filenames and advanced frontmatter management.

-The first time this plugin is ran, it will do a full sync downloading all content from Readwise.
+The first time this plugin is ran, it will do a full sync, downloading all content from Readwise.
 Every subsequent sync will only check for sources with new changes made after the last sync attempt; if any are found, it will automatically regenerate the note with the most current data.

-## Features

-- **Flexible Organization**
-  - Customizable library folder location (defaults to `Readwise`)
-  - Automatic content categorization into subfolders (Books, Articles, etc.)

-- **Seamless Syncing**
-  - Complete one-way synchronization that keeps your highlights current
-  - Downloads your entire Readwise library in clean Markdown format

-- **Enhanced Obsidian Integration**
-  - Automatic `[[Links]]` creation for book titles and authors
-  - Block references using highlight IDs for easy linking and transclusion
-  - Full support for tags on both highlights and sources
-  - Integration with Readwise Reader features like summaries and document notes

-- **Smart File Management**
-  - Uses Readwise's unique URLs to track notes across title changes
-  - Automatically updates filenames and content while preserving links
-  - Protected frontmatter fields to maintain your custom note properties
-  - URL-friendly filename conversion (slugification)

 ## Commands

 - `Sync new highlights`: Download all new highlights since previous update
 - `Test Readwise API key`: Ensure the Access Token works
-- `Delete Readwise library`: Remove the Readwise library file folder from vault
+- `Delete Readwise library`: Remove the Readwise library file folder from the Obsidian vault
 - `Download entire Readwise library (force)`: Forces a full download of all content from Readwise
-- `Adjust Filenames to current settings`: Clean up filenames of existing files in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)
+- `Adjust Filenames to current settings`: Clean up filenames of existing notes in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)

 ## Settings

+The plugin can be configured via numerous settings and has different, advanced features that will allow for better integration of your Readwise highlights into your Obsidian vault.
+Please make sure you read the section on [advanced features](#advanced-features) below.

-### General
+### General Settings

-#### Authentication
+General settings of the plugin:

+- **Debug mode**: Will generate lots of debug messages, usually not needed.
-The plugin provides OAuth-based authentication with Readwise.
+- **Authentication**: The plugin provides OAuth-based authentication with Readwise.
 After installing, visit the plugin settings and use the "Authenticate with Readwise" button to set up the connection.

-#### Library Settings

-- **Library folder name**: Where to store the Readwise library (defaults to `Readwise`)
+- **Library folder name**: Specify the folder where the Readwise library will be stored (defaults to `Readwise`).
-- **Auto sync when starting**: Automatically sync new highlights when Obsidian opens
+- **Auto sync on startup**: Automatically sync new highlights when Obsidian starts.

-#### Sync Logging

-- **Sync log**: Enable writing sync results to a file
+- **Sync log**: Enable writing sync results to a file.
-- **Log filename**: Name of the log file (defaults to `Sync.md`)
+- **Log filename**: Specify the name of the log file (defaults to `Sync.md`).

-### Organization

-#### Author Names

-These settings control how author names are processed.
-If enabled, titles (Dr., Prof., Mr., Mrs., Ms., Miss, Sir, Lady) will be stripped from author names.
-This is useful for cases where you don't want to change the author names in Readwise (e.g. to avoid duplicate highlights).

-For example, given the author string: "Dr. John Doe, and JANE SMITH, Prof. Bob Johnson"

-The different settings will produce:

-- **Default**: "Dr. John Doe, JANE SMITH, Prof. Bob Johnson"
-- **Normalize case**: "Dr. John Doe, Jane Smith, Prof. Bob Johnson"
-- **Strip titles**: "John Doe, JANE SMITH, Bob Johnson"
-- **Both enabled**: "John Doe, Jane Smith, Bob Johnson"

-The plugin will split the authors returned by Readwise into an array which can be used in Frontmatter and other templates.

-#### Highlights Organization

-- **Sort highlights from oldest to newest**: Control highlight ordering
-- **Sort highlights by location**: Use document location for ordering
-- **Filter discarded highlights**: Hide discarded highlights
-- **Sync highlights with notes only**: Only sync highlights that have notes

-#### Filenames
+### File tracking and naming

+Settings related to tracking notes across syncs, renames, and settings related to the way it generates the filenames used during sync:

+- **File tracking**: Track the notes created from your readwise items using their unique readwise URL.
+This allows the plugin to maintain consistency across syncs, including for cases where the metadata of a Readwise item is changed in Readwise itself.[^2]
+- **Filenames**: Define settings related to how the plugin generates filenames of the notes it creates.
-- **Custom filename template**: Generate filenames using variables like `{{title}}`, `{{author}}`
+  - **Custom filename template**: Define filenames using variables like `{{title}}`, `{{author}}`, `{{book_id}}` and others.
-- **Colon replacement**: Character to replace colons in filenames
+  - **Colon replacement**: Specify a character to replace colons in filenames.
-- **Slugify filenames**: Create clean, URL-friendly filenames
+- **Slugify filenames**: Convert filenames into a URL-friendly format by replacing spaces and special characters.

+### Highlights

+Settings related to the processing of certain metadata and the way highlights with and without notes are synced into your Obsidian library:

+- **Author name processing**: Control how author names are handled, good for keeping names consistent with respect to case and titles.
+- **Sort highlights**: Controls how highlights are sorted within the generated Obsidian file.
+- **Filter discarded highlights**: Exclude discarded highlights from syncing.
+- **Sync highlights with notes only**: Only sync highlights that include notes.

-### Templates
+### Template Settings

-The plugin uses three template types to format content:
+The plugin supports three types of templates for formatting content which can be defined individually.

-- **Frontmatter Template**: Controls YAML metadata
+- **Frontmatter Template**: Defines the template for frontmatter (also called "properties") and how frontmatter is updated and protected across syncs.
-- **Header Template**: Controls document structure
+- **Header Template**: Defines the structure and metadata display of the heade of the documents .
-- **Highlight Template**: Controls individual highlight formatting
+- **Highlight Template**: Defines the format of the individual highlights.

 ## Usage

-After installing, visit the plugin configuration page to enter the Readwise Access Token, which can be found here: [https://readwise.io/access_token](https://readwise.io/access_token)
+After installing, visit the plugin configuration page (General) to authenticate with Readwise, and adjust the settings as you see fit.

 Then run any of the commands or click the Readwise toolbar to sync for the first time.

+>[!IMPORTANT]
+>It is highly recommended that you enable at least File tracking.
+This will ensure future changes, including to the file names, colon replacements, or changes made on Readwise will not create duplicates in your Obsidian library.

 ## How does this work?

+### **TL;DR**

+- Download [obsidian-readwise](https://github.com/renehernandez/obsidian-readwise) to import new highlights to your library with full control over the ability to modify and format your notes
+- Download this plugin if you want to mirror your entire Readwise Library into Obsidian and sync modifications to previous highlights

 ### One-way mirror sync vs append-based sync